• Home

 You can’t defend yourself from threats you don’t understand.
-While malware and phishing are fairly familiar terms, the mechanics of these types of cyber attacks is less well known.
-Understanding the method of delivery will help clarify the role of different security controls required to combat the common threats.
+While malware and phishing are fairly familiar, the mechanics of these cyberattacks are less well known.
+Understanding the delivery method will help clarify the role of different security controls required to combat the common threats.

-It’s discomforting being aware of the threats, but not knowing where they’re coming from and how to defend yourself can be even more disconcerting.
-In this article, we break down the 8 most common forms of attack and how to defend yourself and your business against them (without the excess tech-speak): 8 common types of cyber attack
+Being aware of the threats is discomforting, but not knowing where they’re coming from and how to defend yourself can be even more disconcerting.
+In this article, we break down the 8 most common forms of attack and how to protect yourself and your business against them (without the excess tech-speak):

 1. Phishing & Social Engineering Attacks